Are you ready to start Spring cleaning? Get this free spring cleaning checklist to help get you started and ensure you do not overlook anything!

 - Empty drawers and wipes down.
 How do so many crumbs accumulate in the drawers?!

-- Go through pantry and toss any expired or stale food.
+- Go through the pantry and toss any expired or stale food.

 - Empty fridge and freezer.
 Wipe down all of the inside of the fridge.
 Throw out any expired or rarely used condiments.

 - Clean oven inside and out.
-Don’t forget to clean the racks, too.
+Don’t forget to clean the oven racks during this step.

 - Clean the stove top.